-Today we’re sharing a soothing guided meditation that will help you find your center in stressful moments.
-This guided meditation for stress can also help any time you just want to feel more grounded.
-This meditation is from psychologist Ted Zeff’s audiobook “The Highly Sensitive Person’s Survival Guide: Essential Skills for Living Well in an Overstimulating World.”
-In this episode, Dr. Zeff shares a meditation that will help you come back to center.
+Today we’re sharing a soothing guided relaxation that will help you find your center in stressful moments.
+This relaxation is an excerpt from psychologist Ted Zeff’s audiobook “The Highly Sensitive Person’s Survival Guide: Essential Skills for Living Well in an Overstimulating World.”
 You’ll be guided through a soothing, grounding meditation, which will leave you calm, centered, and happy.